wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-osquery.rst

             }
         }

 #.
-Edit ``/var/ossec/etc/ossec.conf`` at the monitored RHEL 7 endpoint and enable the Osquery wodle.
+Edit ``/var/ossec/etc/ossec.conf`` on the monitored RHEL 7 endpoint and enable the Osquery wodle.
+The Wazuh module takes care of running Osquery when needed so there is no need to start Osqueryd.

     .. code-block:: XML